RawPatty/rawpatty.github.io/docs/_posts/2023-01-08-Azure-reservation-roles.markdown

 ## Existing Reservation Orders

-As usual, any enterprise administrator may assign permissions to individual reservation orders to users, and the user will have visibility on that individual item, but these new roles allow for control over a wider scope.
+As usual, any `Enterprise Administrator` may assign permissions to individual reservation orders to users, and the user will have visibility on that individual item, but these new roles allow for control over a wider scope.

 ## Microsoft Documentation